 - Detoxification of the body

 - Relief of chronic pain

-- Deep relaxation to aid insomnia, depression, stress, loss of vitality or memory
+- Deep relaxation to aid insomnia, depression, stress, loss of vitality and loss of memory

 - Alleviation of adiposis and cellulite tissue

 - Advanced techniques for fascia, viscera and joints